rosajen27/employee-summary/README.md

 ## Tests

-The dependencies are, [jest](https://jestjs.io/) for running the provided tests, and [inquirer](https://www.npmjs.com/package/inquirer) for collecting input from the user.
+* The dependencies are, [jest](https://jestjs.io/) for running the provided tests, and [inquirer](https://www.npmjs.com/package/inquirer) for collecting input from the user.

-There are also unit tests to help you build the classes necessary.

-It is recommended that you follow this workflow:

-1. Run tests
-2. Create or update classes to pass a single test case
-3. Repeat

-🎗 Remember, you can run the tests at any time with `npm run test`
+* 🎗 Remember, you can run the tests at any time with `npm run test`

-It is recommended that you start with a directory structure that looks like this:

 ```
-lib/           // classes and helper code
-output/        // rendered output
-templates/     // HTML template(s)
-test/          // jest tests
   Employee.test.js
-  Engineer.test.js
+  Engineer.test.js (PASSED)
-  Intern.test.js
+  Intern.test.js (PASSED)
-  Manager.test.js
+  Manager.test.js (PASSED)
 app.js         // Runs the application
 ```